What is Norbert’s gambit?

 Norbert’s gambit on Questrade

 Enter an order for DLR.TO in the trade window.
-I recommend being patient and following the bid price.
-If you cross the spread buying and selling you're losing the benefits of this technique.
-(Note the spread is usually just $0.01, I took this screenshot after the close.)
+I recommend being patient and following the bid price, if you cross the spread you’re going to lose the benefits of this technique.
+(Note that the spread is usually $0.01, I took this screenshot after the close.)

 Next, head to chat support.